sinclairzx81/typebox/readme.md

 ### Formats

-You can use the `CreateFormat(...)` function to create user defined string formats.
+Use the `CreateFormat(...)` function to specify user defined string formats.
 The following creates a custom string format that checks for lowercase.

 ```typescript
 //--------------------------------------------------------------------------------------------